reiscaslureis/lycc/README.md

 ---
 ## Use
 ### Simple Usage
-At this moment, lycc compiler has only lexical analysis, and you can scan from file or one-line expression
+At this moment, lycc has only lexical analysis, and you can scan from file or one-line expression
 ```
 ./lycc '<one-line expression>'
 ```